MicrosoftDocs/memdocs/memdocs/configmgr/core/clients/deploy/about-client-settings.md

 ### Polling interval for mobile device legacy clients

 Select **Set Interval** to specify the length of time, in minutes or hours, that legacy mobile devices poll for policy.
-These devices include platforms such as Windows CE, or macOS.
+These devices include macOS.

 ### Polling interval for modern devices (minutes)